Southern Africa Explorer

 Contact one of our Africa Experts for the next available tour dates.

-Prices are shown in US$ and CA$ equivalent, per person based on two people sharing a twin room or cabin.
+Prices are “starting from” rate, shown in US$ and CA$, per person based on two people sharing a twin room or cabin.
 Prices are subject to change depending on availability of space and currency fluctuations.
-Final pricing will be quoted at the time of your request.
+Final pricing will be quoted at the time of your inquiry.
 Single occupancy rates may be available, please request.

 Upon arrival you will be met at the airport and transferred from Johannesburg Airport to your downtown hotel, The Peech Hotel.